This page covers the following topics:

 - Remove it by pressing Delete.

-For more information on adding page numbers with different word processing software, including instructions for how to start page numbering on a page other than the first page, visit the Helpdesk site.
+For more information on adding page numbers, including instructions for how to start page numbering on a page other than the first page, please visit the Helpdesk site.

 Setting page numbers on a part of a document